flashlight/flashlight/flashlight/app/asr/tutorial/README.md

 - Other training flags for flashlight training or audio processing as per the [ASR documentation](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr/README.md).

 * Should be identical to that with which the original AM was trained.
 Will be provided with the AM in recipes/tutorials.

-See the aforementioned colab tutorial for robust pre-trained models and their accompanying components that can be easily used for finetuning.
-The [wav2letter Robust ASR (RASR) recipe](https://github.com/facebookresearch/wav2letter/tree/master/recipes/rasr) contains robust pre-trained models and resources for finetuning.